connectedbits/spot-flow/README.md

 execution = SpotFlow.new(File.read("hello_world.bpmn")).start
 ```

-The 'HelloWorld' process begins at the 'Start' event and waits when it reaches the 'SayHello' service task.
 It's often useful to print the process state to the console.

 ```ruby
 execution.print